LNER Thompson Class B1 (6)1264: Preservation

 However, luck was on its side: 61264 was sold to Woodham Brothers scrapyard, Barry Island, the only former LNER locomotive to be sent to Barry.
 By the time the locomotive was rescued from scrap in 1973, the 83rd engine to leave Barry, it was the last surviving ex-LNER locomotive not preserved.
+It was moved by road to the Great Central Railway in July 1976.

 Restoration took some time; the boiler and firebox were in such poor condition that a new boiler and firebox seemed the only option, but steady work during the 1980s and 1990s restored the original boiler and the completed engine moved under its own power in 1997, finished in LNER Apple green as No. 1264.
-It is currently in BR Black livery as 61264.
+For the 2000 season, it was repainted in BR Black livery as 61264.
 It was withdrawn from service (mid-2008) for a 10-year overhaul at LNWR Crewe and, once finished moved to the North Yorkshire Moors Railway.
 61264 returned to the mainline in 2014 with a test run in early January followed by double-heading the Winter Cumbrian Mountain Express from Manchester Victoria to Carlisle with LMS Stanier Class 5 4-6-0 45407 organised by the Railway Touring Company.

-From December 2012 until July 2022 the locomotive was based at the North Yorkshire Moors Railway and used on both mainline railtours alongside the NYMR's services between Grosmont and Whitby.
-The locomotive is now based at the Nottingham Heritage Railway and is in the process of undergoing a Network Rail standard overhaul.
+From December 2012 the locomotive was based at the North Yorkshire Moors Railway and used on both mainline railtours alongside the NYMR's services between Grosmont and Whitby.
+In February 2018 the locomotive was repainted into LNER black with red lining.
+In 2020 it was withdrawn from service after discovery of cracks in the firebox.

+In July 2022 the locomotive was moved to the Great Central Railway (Nottingham) and is in the process of undergoing a Network Rail standard overhaul.
+The overhaul is to include a new inner firebox, new tender tank and new tyres.

 61264 is one of two surviving Thompson Class B1s, but the only LNER-built example, the other being BR-built 61306.